-We need to understand the climate response through an extractivism lens - it is asymmetrical and uneven, because they are operating within the green climate agenda but it iss green extractivism.
+We need to understand the climate response through an extractivism lens - it is asymmetrical and uneven, because they are operating within the green climate agenda but it is green extractivism.
 The World Bank target is for developing countries to reduce emissions by 70%, primarily through green extraction.
 This means that land use change involves transformation of agrarian societies.
 This also changes how people can relate to nature.
 Focus on emissions.
 To reach this goal of decarbonization, companies need more land, water, labour in the global south, largely to accommodate global north climate strategies.
 This means that companies of the global north are directly competing with rural working people of the global south.
 A carbon credit investment in Mozambique is selling to a tech company in the USA.
 The result of decarbonization is devastating impacts in the global south and climate successes in the global north.
 This is green extractivism, operating in this new green frontier of legitimation.
 The costs are both social and ecological.
 UNFCCC says land use is key for decarbonization.
 Even to produce intangibles such as carbon credits, climate solutions need more land and more labour.
 About 65 million ha in Africa has been targeted for REDD+ projects.
 But you need more than land to reduce emissions; you need people to change their way of living, farming and relating to nature, to produce the carbon credits.
 This involves the expropriation of more than land and forest resources; in reality, there is also the expropriation of the right to emit.
 Carbon sequestration involves the transfer of the right to emit to emitters elsewhere – to keep polluting and to continue to emit elsewhere.
 In mangrove restoration projects, people have to plant trees – so there are jobs created, for instance in a Mozambican project.
 But an additional way climate solutions involve labour exploitation is that households rely on self-exploitation of labour.
 There are ecological costs for those directly affected by solutions, but also for everyone: environmental degradation due to the extraction of transition minerals, and extraction of lithium in Zimbabwe, nickel in Zambia, and so on.
 The ecological costs extend beyond degradation.
 Climate solutions are not meeting the climate goals they are supposed to.
 Carbon markets are not compensating for emissions; they are failing even on their own terms.
 Those reductions mean that the emissions are not being compensated, and in fact are increasing – which is a cost to us all, and to nature itself.

 Laura Perreira

 I am triggered by James (we aren’t going to develop without emissions) and Natacha (a right to emit).
 What is the right to emit, and since when is development equated with carbon emissions?
 This seems to be a flawed argument.
 What are we willing to lose?
 Who’s we?
 There is a tight coupling between ecologies and climate crises tied to the capitalist and imperialist regime.
 So we should not be surprised that these solutions that are on offer are problematic.
 Who gives us this right to emit?
 And since when is development linked to emissions?
 What is it that we are trying to achieve?
-In social critique a lot but that is not going to assist our governments to act.
+In social sciences, we critique a lot but that is not going to assist our governments to act.
 What is it that we are willing to lose by not acting?
 What are the alternatives that we are offering - because right now I am only seeing critique and no solutions.

 Vishwas Satgar